Skip to main content

 • Medium-voice copy sweep across discovery, user-scoped, and detail pages (three batches, roughly fifty surfaces)

-• Voice and tone guide added at docs/frontend/voice-and-tone.md
+• Voice and tone guide added to the internal docs

 v0.6.0 · 2026-04-17 → 2026-04-18